 It’s a useful way to see how your listing performs, and how any steps you take to optimise your listing affect performance.

-How to optimise your Google My Business listing
+How do you optimise your Google My Business listing?

 Once you have your listing set up, there’s plenty you can do to make it stand out in search results, and to provide useful information and features for your target customers.